rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 ## How often should you integrate?

-From what I've read, the consensus seems to be that you should at least integrate once a day.
+From what I've read, the consensus seems to be that you should integrate at least once a day.
 If you do it less frequently, you are not doing *continuous* integration.

 ## When is it safe to integrate?

 Every time you integrate, you have to make sure that the main branch is working.
 (The second aspect of CI.)
-That is, you can not integrate code that breaks functionality.

 How can you do that?

 The only way to do that, and still integrate often, is with an automatic test suite.

 Before you integrate your code, you want to run the test suite to make sure that everything still works.

 **The test suite should give you confidence that when it's time to deploy to production, it will just work.**

-To gain that confidence, the test suite probably needs to include steps to deploy the software to a test environment and do some smoke test on it.
+To gain that confidence, the test suite probably needs to include steps to deploy to a test environment and do some smoke test on it.
 Not only unit tests.

 ## Attitude, not a tool